 As one might expect for New Jersey’s fastest growing private employer, Freedom Mortgage of Mount Laurel is feeling some growing pains.

 One of the biggest challenges facing the young company, which has more than doubled the size of its workforce over the past three years, is good verbal communication between employees and customers and between managers and their employees.
+Some businesses may decide to overcome this challenge by introducing a workforce management system that has been known to help improve the efficiency of a business as well as its communication, which is especially important in a business of this size.

 Freedom Mortgage won the accolade of fastest growing employer from the Inc. 5000’s annual “Hire Power” ranking of private companies.
 CEO Stanley Middleman has deemed communications training to be essential for his young company.
 For help, he has turned to the Corporate Training program at Burlington County College (BCC).